webitproff/index36-cotonti-theme/README.md

 Index36 is fully compatible with Cotonti Siena version 0.9.26 and higher, running on PHP 8.4 and MySQL 8.0.
 The theme uses built-in Cotonti resources for library inclusion, minimizing dependencies and ensuring fast load times.

-- **Requirements**: Ensure your Cotonti installation is up to date.
-The theme supports legacy mode for compatibility with older plugins, but disabling it is recommended for optimal performance.
+- **Requirements**: The theme does NOT support legacy mode for compatibility with old tags.
+If you are building a new website, there is nothing to worry about.
+If your engine version is outdated, it is long overdue for an upgrade.
-- **Installation**: Download the theme from the author's GitHub repository and place it in the themes directory.
-Activate it in the Cotonti admin panel.
-For customization, edit localization and style files following the documentation.
+- **Installation**: Installation guide for the “Index36” theme - see more in this page.

 The developer provides support through the community forum and GitHub, including free consultations and paid enhancements.